Ambivalence towards Jaguar’s Sixties Supermodel is as old as the E-Type itself.

 But as we mark sixty years since the car’s ecstatic introduction to the press at the Parc des Eaux-Vives in Geneva on March 15th 1961, we owe both car and creators a clear-eyed assessment without hefting the associated baggage of myth and legend which has accumulated in the intervening decades.

 What is it about the E-Type that makes it stand above so many others, and can its appeal be boiled down as simply a case of shape and wonder?
 The curators of New York’s Museum of Modern Art apparently thought so, an early example forming part of their permanent collection for decades now.
-View a first-series E in the wild today and despite the obvious proportional inconsistencies, it remains (especially in unsullied first-series form) a marvellous looking and surprisingly dainty thing.
+View a first-series E in the wild today and despite the obvious proportional inconsistencies, it remains a marvellous looking and surprisingly dainty thing.

 As such it was at the forefront of the democratisation of speed, and (to an extent) the social levelling which took place across much of the developed world at the time.
 So in this sense at least it was perhaps yang to the Mini’s Ying.
 But nonetheless, ambivalence towards the Swinging Sixties icon, while perhaps understandable, is neither new, nor confined to those shut outside of its increasingly rarefied purview.